Add video and audio in Keynote on Mac

 Drag a media file from your computer to a media placeholder or anywhere else on the slide.

-Click in the toolbar, click Movies or Music, then drag a file to a media placeholder or anywhere else on the slide.
+To add audio, click in the toolbar, choose Music, then drag an audio file to a media placeholder or anywhere else on the slide.

 Click the Play button on the media to play it.